In order to be considered for university admission a school leaver normally must have:

 Murdoch

-Students who do not gain admission to the undergraduate Bachelor’s degree programs, will have the opportunity to undertake university enabling programs (6 months) offered at each of the above universities (except UWA).
+Students who do not gain admission to the undergraduate Bachelor’s degree programmes, will have the opportunity to undertake university enabling programs (6 months) offered at each of the above universities (except UWA).
 These can be applied for when completing their TISC application from August.

-For more information on the STAT
+For more information on the STAT: